 - A list of what needs to be done

-- Common things that can be found in hundreds of different games
+- Common stuff that can be found in bunch's of games!

-We have a big list of games that dont have pages yet, or pages needin' expansion.
+We got a big list of games that dont have pages yet, or pages needin' expansion.

 Previous • Archive • Next